ioanatatu/wordcloud/README.md

 git clone https://github.com/ioanatatu/wordcloud.git
 ```

-2. in the terminal cd into project directory
+2. in the terminal cd into the project directory
 3. to install required dependencies run:

 ```bash